|Veterans gather at John Sedgwick's monument at Spotsylvania Courthouse, perhaps on May 12, 1887,|

 |An iron fence surrounded the Sedgwick monument in this late 19th- or early 20th-century view.|

-Shortly after a sharpshooter's bullet crashed into John Sedgwick's left cheek and killed him at Spotsylvania Courthouse on the morning of May 9, 1864, word of the beloved major general's demise spread "like an electric shock" throughout the Army of the Potomac.
-George Meade and other officers wept when they heard the news, and Ulysses Grant's aide-de-camp recalled years later that the only time he saw the general as upset was when he received a telegram that President Lincoln had been assassinated.
+Shortly after a sharpshooter's bullet crashed into John Sedgwick's left cheek, killing him at Spotsylvania Courthouse (Va.) on the morning of May 9, 1864, word of the beloved major general's death spread "like an electric shock" throughout the Army of the Potomac.
+George Meade and other officers wept, and Ulysses Grant's aide-de-camp recalled years later that the only time he saw the general as upset was when he received a telegram that President Lincoln had been assassinated.

 |Martin T. McMahon, a lieutenant colonel in|

 1864, said in a speech in 1892 that a "great